royratcliffe/2024-08-17-proportional-integral-derivative/README.md

 # C++ with R Wrapper

 Import the wrapper class for R as follows.
+R has a canny ability to dynamically compile and run chunks of C++.
+It works well.

 ``` cpp
 #include <Rcpp.h>